ls1intum/tum-apply/docs/docs/professors/application-review.md

 * ⚪ **Unopened**: Submitted but not yet opened.
 * 🟡 **In Review**: Currently being evaluated.
-* 🟢 **Accepted**: Approved; candidate has been notified.
+* 🟢 **Accepted**: Approved; applicant has been notified.
-* 🔴 **Rejected**: Declined; candidate has been notified.
+* 🔴 **Rejected**: Declined; applicant has been notified.

 ---

 ## 📄 Documents

 On the review page, you will see a preview of the most relevant documents (e.g., CV, transcripts) directly inline.
-This makes it easy to assess candidates without leaving the page.
+This makes it easy to assess applicants without leaving the page.

 If you want to view all submitted documents in full size, click the **_View_** button in the document section.
 A dedicated document viewer will open, allowing you to navigate through every file submitted by the applicant.